GluuFederation/docs-casa-prod/docs/source/administration/faq.md

 <!-- If for any reason an update to oxd settings results in lockout, or if you provided wrong data during installation, do the following: -->

 This requires resetting the oxd configuration.
-To make it easy for admins to apply the tweak required (no low-level ldap or couchbase commands), we deliver a small CLI tool that allows flushing some oxd configurations.
+To make it easy for admins to apply the tweak required (no low-level commands), we deliver a small CLI tool that allows flushing some oxd configurations.

 Please do the following: